 Bua Tong Sticky Waterfalls are peaceful, relaxing places with pristine forests, also known as the Sticky Waterfalls.
 What makes these falls unique is that the rocks are sticky and easy to climb.

-The rocks’ cream-to-white color is caused by limestone mineral deposits.
+The creamy white hue of the rock is due to the presence of limestone mineral deposits.
 The limestone coating on the rocks makes them “sticky” and easy to hold on to.
-It’s a fun experience to climb the sticky rocks up to the waterfall while enjoying the beautiful scenery of forested mountains.
+It’s a fun experience to climb the sticky rocks up to the waterfall while enjoying the beautiful scenery of the forested mountains.

 From the entrance at the top, it’s about a 150-meter walk down a pathway to the bottom of the falls.
 From there, climb up three levels back to the top while the water pours down rapidly around you.

 There are ropes to hang onto in some of the most difficult places.
-There are only a few places with green plant that can be slippery.
+There are only a few places with green plants that can be slippery.

 They also have a playground, toilet, and shop.
 A car parking lot is very comfy.
 Currently, I am not sure if they still allow entry free of charge or not.
 I will update you about the fees later.